-Your provider should closely monitor your viral load during the first few weeks after you start your medication regimen.
-Typically, if your medications are appropriate, your viral load should start to reach undetectable levels by 16-24 weeks after you begin treatment.
+Your HIV care provider should closely monitor your viral load during the weeks after you start your medication regimen.
+Typically, if your HIV medications are working and you take them exactly as prescribed, your viral load should reach undetectable levels within 3-6 months after you begin treatment.

 If my viral load is undetectable, does that mean I am cured?